JonothanMeyer/CampusDatabase/README.md

-Added Authentication is located on branch 'assFive' for Jonothan Meyer
+Full code for campusdatabase located on this branch.